 It is the policy of MCC to thoroughly investigate all complaints alleging sexual assault, sexual battery, and criminal sexual abuse.
-These types of complaints should be reported immediately to MCC police.
-An officer will evaluate the victim's need for medical treatment, and advise the victim of their options for pursuing a criminal complaint through the legal system.
-MCC police will also advise victims of available crisis intervention resources.
-The information of the incident will be shared with the Student Conduct Office for appropriate follow up.
-If a college employee is identified as the offender, the Associate Vice President of Human Resources will be immediately notified for appropriate administrative action.
+These types of complaints should be reported immediately to Campus Police.
+An officer will evaluate the victim's need for medical treatment and advise the victim of their options for pursuing a criminal complaint through the legal system.
+Campus Police of definitions are being provided to assist complainants/ survivors of violence in navigating civil and criminal processes.
+For more information on how MCC responds to sexual misconduct, see the full policies listed above.
+For additional students' rights, visit: www.mchenry.edu/sexualmisconduct.